 Click on paper title for full text in PDF format (requires Acrobat Reader or Ghostview)

 Many public health policies continue to be rooted in the findings from medical and epidemiological studies that fail to account for behavioral influences.
-Using longitudinal data over nearly 50 years from the Framingham Heart Study, we provide causal estimates of the expected longevity consequences of different life-time smoking patterns by jointly modeling individual smoking and health and by allowing for correlated unobserved heterogeneity.
+Using longitudinal data over nearly 50 years from men in the Framingham Heart Study, we provide estimates of the expected longevity consequences of different lifetime smoking patterns by jointly modeling individual smoking behavior and health outcomes and by allowing for correlated unobserved heterogeneity.
 Using simulations from our estimated empirical model, we compare the resulting mortality differences to the epidemiological literature that treats smoking behavior as random.
-The unconditional difference-in-means in age of death between lifelong smokers and non-smokers is 9.3 years in our research sample, while simulations from our estimated dynamic model suggest the difference is only 4.3 years.
+The unconditional difference-in-means in age of death between lifelong smokers and nonsmokers is 9.3 years in our research sample, while simulations from our estimated dynamic model suggest the difference is only 4.3 years.

 File sharing provides a useful laboratory for investigating the economic importance of intellectual property protection.
 There are two main empirical challenges: overcoming the non-random timing of the arrival date of illicit copies and dealing with low statistical power due to limited sample size.
 This paper uses markets to address these issues in the context of movies.
 I show forward-looking markets can be used to establish the unobserved counter-factual of how movie revenues would change on any possible file sharing release date, particularly those prior to the theatrical premier.
 Using movie-level tracking stocks in conjunction with the arrival date of illicit copies, I find that file sharing has only a modest impact on box office revenue.